varya/varya.github.com/src/documents/posts/html5-mobile-app-width-native-ui_en.html.md

   </iframe>
 </div>

-In the `config/application.coffee` file you can fine a commented example of defining a list of tabs with their icons and locations (URLs) they lead to.
+In the `config/application.coffee` file you can find a commented example of defining a list of tabs with their icons and locations (URLs) they lead to.